AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ## Example: Install Open Swoole (OSX)

 This procedure illustrates how to install the Open Swoole extension on PHP 8.2 for OSX-based systems.
 It is one of several ways of installing the Open Swoole extension.

-Linux distributions, such as RedHat Enterprise Linux (RHEL), CentOS, Ubuntu, Debian, Microsoft Windows, and macOS are not supported.
-See [System requirements](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/system-requirements.html).

 ### Install Open Swoole